-Quote for Today: Maya Angelou
+Quote for Today: Richard Adams

 A free bird leaps on the back of the wind and floats downstream till the current ends and dips his wing in the orange sun rays and dares …